 Now, you will notice that the solution we have discussed under expansion included investing in a few technologies.
 But, the question you should ask next is, isn’t that contrary to our advice earlier of cutting expenses?

 Well, it isn’t contrary when you find out that you can find all the solutions in a single system called Enterprise Resource Planning (ERP).
-Suppose you are not familiar with the term; it is a business process management software that helps to manage all the business processes on a single platform while driving sustainability.
+Suppose you are unfamiliar with the term; it is a business process management software that helps manage all the business processes on a single platform while driving sustainability.

-Whether you are expanding or not, you will need to keep inventory in order, ensure your finances, as well as other activities such as supply chain, reporting, manufacturing, ecommerce, and human resources, are taken care of.
+Whether you are expanding or not, you will need to keep inventory in order and ensure your finances, and other activities, such as supply chain, reporting, manufacturing, e-commerce, and human resources, are taken care of.

 A typical ERP will help you with all these without issues.
-Some examples of popular ERP in the market include SAP, Oracle NetSuite, Odoo, Microsoft Dynamics365, and Sage 300.
+Some examples of popular ERPs in the market include SAP, Oracle NetSuite, Odoo, Microsoft Dynamics365, and Sage 300.

 4. Attracting New Customers

 Statista reported that the biggest challenge faced by SMEs in the UK between 2016 and 2018 is attracting new customers.
 But isn’t that true today worldwide?
 It is a problem all businesses, both small and large, face.